CS170: Operating Systems (undergrad)

 midterm and the final exam will cover material from class meetings,

-labs, readings, homeworks, and any other assigned material.
+labs, readings, homework, and any other assigned material.

-- Final: There will be a final exam.
-It will be on the last day of the
+- Final: There will be one final exam.

 Your final grade for the course will be based on the following weights:

 Late homework will not be accepted.
 However, we will

 give you some flexibility: we will drop your lowest two